Disputing Disputed Accounts

 Secondly: I may ask that you write the 3 Major Credit Bureaus (Experian, Trans Union, Equifax) AND the Creditor itself, to request they remove the dispute.

 Be prepared to take action and follow-up on it.
-As your Lender I may provide guidance throughout, but I cannot make requests on your behalf.
-That remains the responsibility of the Account Holder.
+As your Mortgage Originator, I may provide guidance throughout, but I cannot make requests on your behalf.
+That remains you, the Account Holder's, responsibility.

 Understand: Removal of a dispute may be the best and fastest way to address this issue.
 It will also address the changes in Underwriting that I mentioned earlier.